Nutterules/ZettelKasten/Scientific Communication in a Post-Truth Society.md

 * The article does correctly identify the point that political polarisation has caused each side to deny the credibility of the other and to view them as existential threats.
-	* Increased Partisan Animosity: 1980s: each side increasingly views the other
+	* Increased Partisan Animosity: 1980s: each side increasingly views the other as possessing negative qualities.
+However, this